Fire Doors

 Maintenance of Fire Doors

-Doorsets fitted with hold open devices or swing free type closer should be closed daily, particularly overnight when there is likely to be low building occupancy.
+Doorsets fitted with hold open devices or swing free type closers should be closed daily, particularly overnight when there is likely to be low building occupancy.
 For busy 24/7 buildings (e.g. hospitals) fire doors should be closed at least weekly.
-All fire doors should close effectively from any angle of opening using only the door closer.
+All fire doors should close effectively from any angle of opening, using only the door closer.

 There are a number of reasons why doors may fail to close:-

-Some hinges use self lubricating bearings that will not need additional lubrication.
+Some hinges use self-lubricating bearings that will not need additional lubrication.

 Where it is necessary to replace worn hardware on a fire door, the essential items should be replaced with products to the same specification as the original where possible.
-Otherwise hinges, latches, locks, flush bolts, closer and other items of load bearing or securing hardware should be of the same type and size as the original items and should have been proven for use in timber fire rated doorsets of the required performance.
+Otherwise, hinges, latches, locks, flush bolts, closers and other items of load-bearing or securing hardware should be of the same type and size as the original items and should have been proven for use in timber fire rated doorsets of the required performance.
 Hardware that has been successfully tested in metal doorsets may not be suitable for use with timber doorsets.
-Intumescent gaskets may have been used under hinge blades, lock/latch for end plates, strike plates, with some closer fittings and in flush bolt recesses.
-These gaskets should be replaced if possible with gaskets of the same material.
+Intumescent gaskets may have been used under hinge blades, locks/latches for end plates, strike plates, and/or with closer fittings and in flush bolt recesses.
+These gaskets should ideally be replaced if possible with gaskets of the same material; alternatively, if undamaged, they should be retained and reused with the new fittings.
+Intumescent gaskets or mastics used for these applications are usually the low pressure type.

 Redundant hardware should be carefully removed.